tableau/tabcmd/docs/tabcmd_cmd.md

 : Sets the height in pixels.
 Default is 600 px.

-?filter-name
+?FILTER_STRING, --filter FILTER_STRING

 : * To filter the data you download, add a parameter to the view or workbook url using the format `?<filter_name>=value` : * If filtering on a parameter and that parameter has a display name that matches the name of a measure or dimension, use `?Parameters.<filter_name>=value`

+: As of tabcmd 2.0.11, an alternate method of setting filters is available.
+Instead of adding the filter to the end of the URL, add it as another option on the command line.
+When you use this method, you do not need to encode any characters.

+Existing syntax: (can be used in classic tabcmd and Tabcmd 2) `tabcmd export \/WorldIndicators\/Population?Birth%20Rate%20Bin=1.5-3%25 --pdf`

+New syntax, with no need to encode the parameter values:
+`tabcmd export \/WorldIndicators\/Population --pdf -f b1.pdf --filter "Birth Rate Bin=1.5-3%"`

+: <div class="alert alert-info"><strong>Note</strong>:In both formats, the filter clause cannot contain a colon (:), a comma (,) or an ampersand (&).
+You must replace each of these characters with an asterisk (*)</div>

 ?refresh=yes